impillar/AndroidReferences/LiteratureReview.md

 + Plagiarizing Smartphone Applications: Attack Strategies and Defense Techniques, ESSoS 2012
 + Fast, Scalable Detection of "Piggybacked" Mobile Applications, 3rd ACM Conference on Data and Application Security and Privacy, 2013
 + Achieving Accuracy and Scalability Simultaneously in Detecting Application Clones on Android Markets, ICSE 2014
++ WuKong: A Scalable and Accurate Two-Phase Approach to Android App Clone Detection, ISSTA 2015

 ## Ads & Libraries Analysis
 + An Investigation into the Use of Common Libraries in Android Apps, arXir 2015